noa10/madkrapowapp/docs/tiktok-integration.md

 3. Send the code challenge with the authorization request
 4. Include the original code verifier in the token exchange request

+### Credential Management

+This implementation follows Laravel best practices for credential management:

+1. Store all sensitive credentials in the `.env` file
+2. Access credentials through Laravel's configuration system
+3. Never hardcode credentials in the codebase
+4. Use config() helper to access credentials consistently

 ### Error Handling

 The implementation includes comprehensive error handling and logging: